 Figure 3.
 The ChronoTape reader is designed robustly for both portability and long-term storage.
 DISCUSSION The ChronoTape was inspired by a number of existing slow technologies, primarily old typewriters and microfilm.
 Both are examples of technologies that continue to work for decades with minimal maintenance and are commonly passed down from previous generations.
 The ChronoTape system currently proves to be a comparably slow technology to these original inspirations.
-However, the inclusion of digital processing in slow technology potentially remains problematic, with embedded systems being designed for processing power rather than longevity.
-One possible solution is to make the project open source, so groups of users to share maintenance ideas, allowing the upgrading of digital computing to newer platforms, perhaps by emulation of the older platform.
+However, the inclusion of digital processing in slow technology remains potentially problematic, with embedded systems being designed for processing power rather than longevity.
+One possible solution is to make the project open source, so groups of users can share maintenance ideas, allowing the gradual upgrading of the system to newer platforms.
 In regards to resilience, the ChronoTape system has been successfully designed to remain useful even in the complete failure of the underlying digital technology.
 The tape still stores written notes, and the reader still provides a useful method of navigating through a timeline.
-CONCLUSION In this paper we have presented the ChronoTape project as an example of slow technology and discussed how inefficiency and resiliency can be used as principles for designing new slow technologies.
-ACKNOWLEDGMENTS ChronoTape was developed as part of the PATINA project.
+CONCLUSION In this paper we have presented the ChronoTape project as an example of slow technology and discussed how inefficiency and resiliency can be used as guiding principles for designing new slow technologies.
+ACKNOWLEDGMENTS The work has been funded by the RCUK Digital Economy programme's PATINA project, grant no. EP/H042806/1.
 REFERENCES - 1.
-Bennett, P., Fraser, M. and Balaam, M. ChronoTape: Tangible Timelines For Family History.
+Bennett, P., Fraser, M. and Balaam, M. ChronoTape: tangible timelines for family history.
 TEI 2012 - 2.
 Bennett P. The representation and control of time in tangible user interfaces.
 PhD thesis, 2010 - 3.
 Hallnas, I. and Redstrom, J. Slow technology, designing for reflection.
 Personal and ubiquitous computing, 2001 - Odom, W., Pierce, J., Stolterman, E. and Blevis, E. Understanding why we preserve some things and discard others in the context of interaction design.
 CHI 2009